 - Now many babies figure out how to roll over from back to stomach.
 It can happen anytime, so whatever you do, don’t leave your baby on the couch or bed.

 Also, if you co-sleep, the baby must sleep in the middle or by the wall.
 I didn’t think that one of our babies could roll over until I saw her doing it while asleep!

-Your 5-month-old baby might have become strong enough to support himself with his hands for a short period when placed on his tummy.
+- Your 5-month-old baby might have become strong enough to support himself with his hands for a short period when placed on his tummy.
 Crawling is now only a few months away!
 Here is a fun poll on when babies started to crawl and what style.

-If standing up, he is may be jumping like crazy.
+- If standing up, your baby is maybe jumping like crazy.

-At 5 months, babies are passionate people and show it.
-Your baby may reach his arms for you when you come to pick him up and may kiss you all over your face if he gets the opportunity.
-He may also cry in protest if you disappear out of his sight.
+- At 5 months, babies are passionate people and show it.
+Your baby may reach her arms for you when you come to pick her up and may kiss you all over your face if she gets the opportunity.
+She may also cry in protest if you disappear out of her sight.

 5-month-old babies love hearing different sounds as well as seeing funny faces.
 This is a great way to play with your 5-month-old!